-Fine art photographer Dean Bell and creative director Annika Hein of The Grey Attic have released the first issue of a biannual print publication that explores art, photography, fashion, and poetry called jane. by the grey attic.
+Fine art photographer Dean Bell and creative director Annika Hein of The Grey Attic have launched a biannual print publication that explores art, photography, fashion, and poetry called jane. by the grey attic.

 “We wanted to create a visual world that we were proud to be apart of.
 Something that represented an idealistic view of the industry we wanted to contribute to.
 It was a conscious effort to connect the notions of time, art and fashion and to change the way we as a society consume and create art.” – Dean Bell and Annika Hein.

 Dean Bell is a fashion and fine art photographer recognised for his love of natural light and appreciation of the female form.
 Annika Hein is a creative director, writer and stylist known for her innate ability to conceptualise and produce in-depth artistic narratives.
 They met in 2010 and founded The Grey Attic from the spare bedroom of their East Brisbane home in October 2014.
 That December, after both quitting their full time jobs, they spent three months in New York City, before returning to Australia and re-locating to Melbourne, where they now freelance in the fashion industry under The Grey Attic.

 Annika and Dean’s artistic merit lies in their diligent and concentrated creative efforts guided towards preserving the way we interact, create and consume art.
 In 2016 they decided to develop this approach and their contribution further with the launch of jane. by the grey attic.

 “jane. is an independently thinking and intellectually guided fashion, photography and fine art publication.
 Our aim was to revert back to slower processes that nurture and encourage the slow creation and consumption of art, something that celebrates undone beauty, effortlessness, authenticity, timelessness and unconventional thinking.
 The decision to print and publish only film photography and our preference for analogue processes also provides something different in today’s digital market.”